The Role and

 4. Developing short and long-range plans for implementation goals.

-5. Helping teachers develop technology-related materials and lessons.
+5. Helping teachers develop technology-related

-6. Providing computer-related inservice education and training.
+6. Providing computer-related inservice education and

 7. Responsible for school hardware, software and other materials.